-This dog breed is filled with boundless energy and affection.
-Being an active breed, they need plenty of exercises to stay healthy.
-Without adequate training, your Shepsky may resort to negative behaviors like excessive chewing and barking due to cooped up stress.
+This dog breed has boundless energy and affection.
+Being an active breed, they need plenty of exercise to stay healthy.
+Without adequate training, your Shepsky may resort to negative behaviors like excessive chewing and barking.

-On the bare minimum, these working dogs need one, long, and strenuous walk per day.
-If you have a
+On the bare minimum, these working dogs need a vigorous long-lasting walk every day.

 2. Attentive and Protective

 These dogs are quite attentive and can make brilliant guard dogs.
-These traits are derived from loyal and rugged parents.
 As a result, the breed is known to bark excessively due to its attentiveness to sound.